sftpgo/docs/docs/password.md

 1. **Per user** — `password_strength` and `password_policy` on the user record (`Filters` section).
 2. **Primary group** — the same fields on the primary group's user settings.
 Each field is taken from the primary group when the user's corresponding field is `0`/empty.
 Secondary groups are **not** considered for password policy.
-3. **System default** — `data_provider.password_validation.users.*` in the configuration file.
-Each field is used when the effective user value (after the primary-group merge) is `0`/empty.
+3. **System default** — `data_provider.password_validation.users.*` in the configuration file. `min_entropy` applies when the resulting `password_strength` is `0`; the character rules apply as a set when the resulting `password_policy` has no rule set.

-:warning: **For protocol users, the system-level values are defaults, not hard floors.** Any user or primary group can override them — including to a **weaker** value.
-This is intentional: administrators may need to configure less-strict requirements for service accounts or legacy integrations.
-If your deployment requires a non-bypassable minimum for protocol users, restrict which administrators can set `password_strength` / `password_policy` on users and groups.
+:warning: **For protocol users, the system-level values are defaults, not a floor.** A value set on a user or on its primary group replaces them, including with a weaker one, so an administrator can relax the rules for service accounts or legacy integrations.
+The fields are part of the user and group definitions: every administrator allowed to create or edit users and groups can set them.
+Where a minimum must hold for every protocol user, grant those permissions to trusted administrators and review the values the users and groups carry.

 :warning: **All rules are disabled by default (value `0`), meaning any password is accepted.** It is strongly recommended to configure at least a system-level default so admins and users without per-entity settings are still protected.